anm/anm.github.com/blog/_posts/2011-07-18-MongoDB-Marketing.md

 using.
 It is probably also something to do with <a href="http://www.10gen.com/team">the 10gen team</a> making an effort not just to develop it but to promote it.
 Note how many people have the words "marketing" or "community" in their blurb.
-Compare couchbase, which only lists leadership and technical teams.
+Compare Couchbase, which only lists leadership and technical teams.
 Marketing is mentioned only once on the leadership page.

 Compare the <a href="http://couchdb.apache.org/">CouchDB</a> and <a href="http://www.mongodb.org/">MongoDB</a> websites.
 Couch has fairly dense text (although I do like the architecture diagram up front) whereas Mongo is rather prettier.
-Also note the "Try it out" button at the top of the mongo page, leading to a shell.
+Also note the "Try it out" button at the top of the Mongo page, leading to a shell.

-Compare also the websites of <a href="http://www.couchbase.com/">couchbase</a>
+Compare also the websites of <a href="http://www.couchbase.com/">Couchbase</a>
-and <a href="http://www.10gen.com/">10gen</a>, companies which support Couch and Mongo respectivly.
+and <a href="http://www.10gen.com/">10gen</a>, companies which support Couch and Mongo respectively.
 10gen has "Download" and "Learn" buttons.
 Couchbase has, ironically, only marketing speak.

 So what have I learnt from this?
 Make your product hacker friendly.
 If people